MyTurnyet/spftware-as-craft-blog/content/posts/adhd/adhd-bug-or-feature.md

 ## How ADHD Shows Up in Software Development

 For years, I thought I was just **bad at being a developer**.
 My brain didn’t seem to work like everyone else’s.
 I’d get overwhelmed by large tasks.
-Staring at a massive user story felt _impossible_ to start.
+User stories felt _impossible_ to start, and as a result, I would "_shut down_" and not start at all.

 I’d struggle with prioritization.
+What I thought would be the _most_ important think to work on often turn out to be of lesser importance to others, or not even a priority to get the job done.
 Everything felt **equally urgent, or not urgent at all**.

 Context switching drained me.
 Jumping between bug fixes, feature work, and Slack messages left me mentally exhausted.

 I’d **hyper-focus** on the wrong thing.
 Spending hours tweaking a UI detail, or refactoring a class, while forgetting an